ctmm-initiative/ctmmweb/help/3_outlier_distance.md

     - y axis is compressed to show the few outlier count better.
 - The scatter plot below showed the locations colored by the histogram group color.
     - The lower distance bin colors are more transparent to reduce clutter.
     - The median centers are drew with different shape and in blue color.
+The available shapes may not be enough if many individuals are included.
     - You can draw a rectangle with mouse button pressed, then double click inside the rectangle to **zoom in**.
 Double click in plot reset the zoom in.
 - When you use mouse to select a range in histogram, the points in selected range will be highlighted in the scatter plot with bigger size (which can be adjusted), and the other points become gray background.
     - All points in selected range are listed in the table below, which can be sorted.
     - Click to select rows in this table will further highlight selected points with a square.
     - `Remove Selected` button will remove selected points from data, and list them in the table of `Removed Outliers`.
 The histogram and scatter plot will also update.
     - You can continue to inspect and remove outliers.
 The points already removed can also be reset and back to original state.
     - You can move back to **Visualization** page and the plots will also update.
-There will be an notification about some points have been removed.
+There will be a line in the table `1.Individuals` to remind some outliers have been removed.
 You can always check outlier page for the list of removed points.
     - The overall design of this page is quite similar to `Time subsetting`.